 8. How Long Will You Keep My Personal Data?

 We will not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.
 Your personal data will therefore be kept for the following periods (or, where there is no fixed period, the following factors will be used to determine how long it is kept):

 9. How and Where Do You Store or Transfer My Personal Data?

-Your personal data is stored on a private server located within our offices and accessed only by authorised personnel of Excel Recruitment and our IT support provider; it is protected by physical and software firewalls and anti-virus and anti-malware software.
+For systems that are not currently cloud based (eg payroll and accounts software), the data is stored on a private server located within our offices and accessed only by authorised personnel of Excel Recruitment and our IT support provider; it is protected by physical and software firewalls and anti-virus and anti-malware software.
 Encrypted backups, using bank grade encryption (which ensures that data is secure in transit and at rest), are replicated to our out-sourced IT support provider’s datacentre (located in the UK).

 In providing our recruitment and work finding services your personal data may be transferred to countries outside the European Economic Area (‘EEA’), for example where you are submitted for a position with a prospective employer in Jersey, who may in turn transfer your data to personnel in one of their offices that is based outside the EEA.
 In respect of trusted third party suppliers, your personal data may be stored on cloud based systems which are located outside of the EEA.

 These countries may not have data protection laws that are as robust as those within the UK/Jersey or EEA.
 This means that we will take additional steps in order to ensure that your personal data is treated just as safely and securely as it would be under the GDPR.

 The security of your personal data is essential to us, and we will take all reasonable steps to ensure that it is protected from misuse, loss or unauthorised access in line with appropriate technical and data security practices.

 In order to assist you in your work finding search, we may share your personal data with the following categories of people/organisations, including but not limited to: